hujhax/austin-improv-wiki/Troupes/Snap Snap Nation.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2014 application to perform at [[The Hideout Theatre]]:<blockquote>Two gals sing funny songs about strippers, sex, love and drunk texting in Snap Snap Nation.</blockquote>
+Their press blurb, taken from a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Two gals sing funny songs about strippers, sex, love and drunk texting in Snap Snap Nation.</blockquote>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[The Hideout Theatre]]:<blockquote>We do some tandem stand up style banter between singing comedy songs.
+Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We do some tandem stand up style banter between singing comedy songs.
 (Songs are written, not improvised.)

 We also do video sketches and have a youtube channel https://www.youtube.com/user/snapsnapnation/videos